The Lord Mayor's Multicultural Business Scholarship Program and Mentoring Scheme

 Business mentoring scheme

-Applications for the 2021 Lord Mayor's Multicultural Business Mentoring Scheme are now open.
+Applications for 2022 Lord Mayor’s Multicultural Business Mentoring Scheme will open in early 2022.
 The business mentoring scheme is designed to provide budding entrepreneurs of established businesses with:

 - direct and formal contact with local, experienced and credible mentors